Patrick Mahomes II Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Season Stats

-- He's tacked on 250 rushing yards on 48 carries and two rushing touchdowns, averaging 20.8 yards per game.
+- He's also rushed 48 times for 250 yards and two touchdowns, averaging 20.8 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Mahomes' matchup with the Raiders.